vhECG/iCV200BLE/README.md

 # iCV200BLE
-Connect iCV200BLE device for get ECG.
+This project is running on iOS by Object-C. it connect iCV200BLE device for get ECG.